Skip to content

 A class is a blueprint.
 An instance is a specific thing made from that blueprint.
 You can make as many instances as you need, each with its own data but sharing the same methods defined in the class.

 A class defines structure and behaviour.
-Instances are objects created from that class; each has its own attribute namespace but shares the class's method objects.
+Instances are objects created from that class: each carries its own data but shares the class's method objects.
 Creating an instance calls the class like a function: Dog() creates a new Dog instance.

 python